ojosproject/website/news/2024/09-20-road-to-iris.md

 ### The Lack of Documentation

 Tauri is an amazing way to develop desktop apps, but Electron is undoubtedly dominant in the space.
-With this, it's clear that there's much more documentation and support when it comes to Electron.
-I feel like Tauri's documentation has many areas of improvement, and I certainly didn't help the case with transitioning us to the soon-to-be released Tauri v2.
+With this, it's clear why there's much more documentation and support when it comes to Electron.
+I feel like Tauri's documentation has many areas of improvement, and I certainly didn't help the case with transitioning us to the soon-to-be-released Tauri v2.
 I am, however, really excited to see the future of Tauri as I believe is a very promising toolkit.
-With more people working on programs with Tauri, documentation will get better, and therefore finding solutions and support online becomes better.
+With more people working on programs with Tauri, documentation will get better, and therefore finding solutions and support online will become better.

 ## Front end with NextJS

 Hi!
 My name is Mai Luong, and I’ve been working with Ojos since last Spring.
-My responsibilities have primarily focused on developing the medication with NextJS.
-I’m currently a 4 majoring in Informatics and Political Science at UCI, and I’m excited to continue growing my skills in software development through this project!
+My responsibilities have primarily focused on developing the medication features with NextJS.
+I’m currently a 4th year majoring in Informatics and Political Science at UCI, and I’m excited to continue growing my skills in software development through this project!

-This summer, I've been learning server-side rendering and building Ojos UI.
+This summer, I've been learning server-side rendering and building Iris UI.
 Next.js simplifies many tasks like routing and API handling, which makes it a powerful tool for frontend development.
-Routing become intuitive by allowing me to create pages through the file system.
-Each pages corresponds to a route in the application, streamline the static routing process.
+Routing became intuitive by allowing me to create pages through the file system.
+Each page corresponds to a route in the application, streamlining the static routing process.

-One of the key challenges I've been working through is learning about connecting frontend with backend.
-Learning how to present the necessary data from back-end data have proven to be an informative learning experience.
+One of the key challenges I've been working through is learning about connecting the frontend with the backend.
+Learning how to present the necessary data from back-end data has proven to be an informative learning experience.

 ## Backend with Rust